HarrJO/PanAf-local-adaptation/gowinda/README.md

 ./gowinda/baypass_core/scripts/plot_gowinda.R
 - R script defining custom functions for plotting gowinda outputs.

-./gowinda/baypass_core/output/gowinda_input
-- This directory stores the files outputted from ./gowinda/baypass_core/scripts/run_gowinda.Rmd required for input for gowinda.

-./gowinda/baypass_core/output/gowinda_output
-- This directory stores the output of gowinda.

 ./gowinda/baypass_aux
 - Contains the scripts required to run gowinda and analyses the output - this directory used input files generates in